 I have been a competitive alpine ski racer my entire life.
-Growing up mainly in Connecticut, I would usually leave and go to Vermont for the whole weekend to train.
-By the 8th grade, I was in a special boarding school to facilitate my racing and stayed there through high school.
+Growing up mainly in Connecticut, I often left for Vermont for the weekend to train.
+By the 8th grade, I was in a boarding school to facilitate my racing and stayed there through high school.
 We would ski in the morning and take classes until late at night.
 The most exciting part was traveling to faraway exotic places like Chile and Japan to compete, completing my academic work independently until returning home.
 Ski racing is an extreme sport that requires tremendous physical, mental, and emotional fortitude to compete successfully.
 Growing up, my happiest hours were spent in a spandex suit, skiing at 60 mph, often in the rain, hail, sleet, and snow.
 My highest moment was when we made the US Junior Olympic Team.

 This experience profoundly heightened my appreciation for my chosen career.
 I began to reflect upon how my life as an athlete had prepared me well for a career in nursing, particularly concerning emergency care: constant and immense pressure requiring split-second decision-making with life and death consequences, thinking on one’s feet, and giving one’s all.